pwr/KSP/docs/device-kindle-pc.md

 4. Start K4PC, and enable the HTTPS proxy: Tools -> Options -> Network -> Manual proxy configuration.
 Set 'HTTP Proxy' to `127.0.0.1`, and 'Port' to `8888`.

-	Restart K4PC (tends to behave a bit wonky right after you've changed it Network settings), and sync (F5).
+	Restart K4PC (tends to behave a bit wonky right after you've changed its Network settings), and sync (F5).
 In Fiddler, you should see requests to `todo-ta-g7g.amazon.com` and `cde-ta-g7g.amazon.com`, and you should be able to see the request and respose bodies in the 'Inspectors' tab at the right.
 Make sure the proxy works (all responses should have status 200) before going further.